netbox-community/ansible_modules/docs/plugins/nb_inventory_inventory.rst

         <div class="ansible-option-cell">

-      List of parameters passed to the query string for devices (Multiple values may be separated by commas)
+      List of parameters passed to the query string for devices (Multiple values may be separated by commas).

+      You can also use Jinja2 templates.

       .. rst-class:: ansible-option-line